aleshaleksey/fansys23/08-spell-list.md

 |Limitation|No effect on entities other than elementals[fire]|
 |Save|WIS|

 **Description**: The caster grasps the essence of fire and takes control of all flames (or sources of heat) within the area of effect, or attempts to charm a single being aligned to fire.
-Flames of supernatural origin (or their creators) and entities may negate the this with a WIS save at the start of their turn.
+Flames of supernatural origin (or their creators) and entities may negate this with a WIS save at the start of their turn.
 The save is not repeated (see "special" for using this spell on entities).

 For the duration of the spell, the caster may use its "main action" to influence flames (or sources of heat) that they control within the area of effect as follows: